Patient record requests

 In August 2020 the Women’s implemented an Electronic Medical Record (EMR), which has digitised the records from that date.

 All requests must be received with completed application forms and must include appropriate identification.
-A copy of a valid concession card (if relevant) is required upon application.
+A copy of a valid Concession card (if relevant) is required upon application.

-Charges associated with requests (effective from 1 July 2023) may include:
+Charges associated with requests (effective from 1 July 2024) may include:

-Application Fee $31.80 (non-refundable)
+Application Fee $32.70 (non-refundable)

-Search Fee (per hour or part thereof $23.85
+Search Fee (per hour or part thereof) $24.50

 USB (digital copy of record/radiology and scans) $10.00 per USB

-Paper copy of record 20c per double-sided page
+Copy of record 20c per double-sided page

-Colour Copy/Imaging from surgery $2.00 per page
+Copy of Colour Imaging from surgery $2.00 per page

-Records relating to historical forced separations
+Records relating to historical forced separation and adoption

 For several decades, the Royal Women's Hospital operated as an adoption agency.